baselinrhq/baselinr/docs/guides/INCREMENTAL_PROFILING.md

 ## Testing & Validation

 - Unit tests in `tests/test_incremental_planner.py` cover skip/partial/cost scenarios.
-- End‑to‑end test plans: run the CLI twice against a warehouse, insert fresh rows in between, and verify state transitions in `profilemesh_table_state`.
+- End‑to‑end test plans: run the CLI twice against a warehouse, insert fresh rows in between, and verify state transitions in `baselinr_table_state`.

 For additional context, review the implementation files linked above or open an issue with the metadata and planner logs from your deployment.
 Incremental profiling is designed to be opt‑in, so you can roll it out gradually by enabling it per environment or workspace.
 Happy profiling!